WHYAMERICASUCKS.COM

 MediaInfluencePlatforms

-A lot of this news is stumbled upon, not deliberately sought out
+Much of this news is encountered by accident, not sought out on purpose

 Among adults who regularly get news from influencers, Pew says 69 percent mostly happen to come across it rather than seek it out.

-The social backdrop makes the shift more consequential
+The social backdrop makes mediated authority more powerful

 The Surgeon General's social-connection advisory says about one in two adults in America reported loneliness in recent years.
 Pew's February 24, 2026 report says 12 percent of teens have used chatbots for emotional support or advice.

-Those figures do not prove manipulation on their own.
-They do show a social environment in which mediated companionship, feed discovery, and creator-led authority can matter more than older newsroom pathways.
+Those figures describe a social environment in which mediated companionship, feed discovery, and creator-led authority can matter more than older newsroom pathways.

 More Stories